 We believe in building the Beloved Community, free of racism and oppression

 A note about our 8th Principle

-The Unitarian Universalist Association (UUA) is currently on track to consider adopting the 8th Principle at General Assembly in June 2023, and take a second and final vote in June 2024 (as required in the UUA Bylaws).
+The Unitarian Universalist Association (UUA) is currently on track to consider adopting the 8th Principle at General Assembly in June 2024 (as required in the UUA Bylaws).

-In the meantime, over 200 UU congregations have voted to adopt the 8th Principle for their individual congregations.
+In the meantime, almost 300 UU congregations have voted to adopt the 8th Principle for their individual congregations.

 At our UUCHV annual meeting in June of 2021, our congregation voted to adopt the 8th Principle.
 This vote is an important step in our congregation’s collective racial justice journey, as we learn to live into this principle in new ways.

 of our Living Tradition

 ~ Direct experience of that transcending mystery and wonder, affirmed in all cultures, which moves us to a renewal of the spirit and an openness to the forces that create and uphold life.

 ~ Words and deeds of prophetic women and men which challenge us to confront powers and structures of evil with justice, compassion and the transforming power of love